-Room 1341 is used for instruction of large lower and upper division classes of up to 60 students with high quality image projection and sound and chalkboards along two walls.
+Room 1341 is used for instruction of large lower and upper division classes of up to 60 students with high quality image projection and sound, a large mobile whiteboard, and chalkboards along two walls.
 Seating is movable chairs with desk arms.

 Room 2622 is used primarily for small to large seminars.
 A large conference table seats up to 14, with an additional 10 chairs around the perimeter.
 The room has high quality image projection and sound, a camera for remote visitors, and a rolling chalkboard.
 No dimmable lighting.

-Room 2324 is used primarily for undergraduate survey discussion sections and usually seats 25 around tables placed in a u-shape.
-It has high quality image projection and sound, a rolling chalkboard, and dry-erase boards.
+Room 2324 is used primarily for undergraduate survey discussion sections and seats up to 27 around tables placed in a u-shape.
+It has high quality image projection via an interactive short-throw projector and a rolling dry-erase board.

 The Image Resource Center (IRC) offers a variety of course-related spaces and services: